To enable and configure Quickbooks, go to Apps on the left hand menu and click on QuickBooks.

 Choose which default product/service you would like your services to link to by default, this can be later customised within each service item you create.
 This is what determines which GL code each service will be linked to.

-Include Service Descriptions (available on Scale or Professional subscription plans only)
+Include Service Descriptions (available on Pro, Pro+ or Scale subscription plans only)

 Controls whether to display service descriptions set on your proposals on your invoices.
 Some important considerations:

 Ensure your service descriptions aren't too long - or you will end up with a 10 page invoice!

 Invoice descriptions only allow for plain text - but Ignition Service Descriptions allow for some formatting.
 Avoid using advanced formatting in Ignition service descriptions (e.g., tables) as they won't transfer to invoice descriptions.
 Alternately, put tables etc in "included" services - as these are not used on invoices.